WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 As it is remote, we are very flexible but there are times when we do get together, such as the weekly project meeting.
 This is explained in [the Student Internship Handbook](https://figshare.com/articles/presentation/Research_Computing_Platform_Student_Internship_Handbook/21259467).

+## How can I find out more about the key questions I will need to answer in week 2?

+- To make it easier to narrow down the problem space, we will provide you with a series of key questions that we will ask you in week 2.
+- Your role in the first two weeks is to be able to answer these questions in week 2 and organise how you will connect with your team mates.
+- Once you have answered the questions correctly we will be asking you to draw up a whiteboard diagram and provide a project plan in week 4.

 ## How can I find out more about the Whiteboard Presentation in Week 4?

 - Keep it informal and treat the whiteboard session like an on-the-spot interview question, without pre-prepared materials.